Terabit-Ethernet/hostCC/README.md

 **hostCC** is a congestion control architecture proposed to effectively handle host congestion along with network fabric congestion. hostCC embodies three key design ideas:

-(i) in addition to congestion signals originating within the network fabric (for eg., ECNs or delay computed using switch buffer occupancies), hostCC collects *host congestion signals*---indicating the precise time, location and reason for host congestion;
+(i) in addition to congestion signals originating within the network fabric (for eg., ECNs or delay computed using switch buffer occupancies), hostCC collects *host congestion signals* at *sub-RTT granularity*---indicating the precise time, location and reason for host congestion;

 (ii) in addition to the network congestion response performed by conventional congestion control protocols, hostCC performs *host-local congestion response*, at a *sub-RTT granularity*; and